TimMikeladze/huggingface/README.md

      */
     zeroShotClassification(args: ZeroShotClassificationArgs, options?: Options): Promise<ZeroShotClassificationReturn>;
     /**
-     * This task is super useful to try out classification with zero code, you simply pass a sentence/paragraph and the possible labels for that sentence, and you get a result.
-Recommended model: facebook/bart-large-mnli.
+     * This task corresponds to any chatbot like structure.
+Models tend to have shorter max_length, so please check with caution when using a given model if you need long range dependency or not.
+Recommended model: microsoft/DialoGPT-large.
+     *
      */
     conversational(args: ConversationalArgs, options?: Options): Promise<ConversationalReturn>;
     /**